corda/whistleblower/README.md

 * BraveEmployee: `localhost:10005/`
 * TradeBody `localhost:10008/`
-* GovAgency: `localhost:10011/`
 * BadCompany: `localhost:10014/`

-The web API for each node exposes three endpoints:
+The web API for each node exposes two endpoints:

-* `/api/a/cases`, which lists the `BlowWhistleState`s in which the node is either the whistle-blower or current investigator
+* `/api/a/cases`, which lists the `BlowWhistleState`s in which the node is either the whistle-blower or investigator
 * `/api/a/blow-whistle?company=X&to=Y`, which causes the node to report company X to investigator Y
-* `/api/a/hand-over-investigation?caseid=X&to=Y`, which causes the existing investigator to transfer the case to investigator Y

 For example, BraveEmployee can report BadCompany to the TradeBody by visiting the following URL: